MightyPwnage/cloney/readme.md

 Cloney
 ======
 Cloney is a super secret project that only cool people get to know about.

 Install
 -------

 Install the dependencies.
-> npm install
+$ npm install

+vows test framework needed to run the tests.

-Install vows globally (if you want easy).
+Install vows test framework:
-> npm install -g vows
+$ npm install vows

-or if you like your UAC (snicker):
+Or install globally if you value convenience and testing:
-> sudo npm install -g vows
+# npm install -g vows

 Debug Console
 -------------
 Coming next~!

 Run Tests
 ---------

-> vows

-Or, if you opted for non-easy
+Run tests in one of two ways depending on how you installed vows:

-> find test -name *-test.js | xargs -L 1 node
+$ find test -name *-test.js -exec node {} \;

+Or if you value convenienc:
+$ vows